 - Squaw: This term, now considered offensive, historically referred to a Native American woman.
 Its use is highly discouraged due to its derogatory connotations.

 - Swath: A swath is a broad strip or area of something.
 It can refer to a path cut by a mower or a wide area affected by something.
-For example, "The mower cut a wide swath through the grass" or "The storm cut a swath of destruction across the town."
+As an example, "The mower cut a wide swath through the grass" or "The storm cut a swath of destruction across the town."

 Scientific and Historical Contexts

 The scientific and historical contexts of these words provide a deeper understanding of their origins and evolution.
-For example, the word "hawk" has biological significance as it refers to a specific genus of birds (Accipiter).
+And for example, the word "hawk" has biological significance as it refers to a specific genus of birds (Accipiter).
 These birds are known for their keen eyesight and predatory behavior, playing a crucial role in ecosystems.
 Understanding the biological characteristics of hawks adds depth to the word's meaning and usage.

 Phonetic Significance